 In case of refusal, the Irkeshtam pass on the edge of Kyrgyzstan is the more reliable alternative into China.

 China and Tajikistan agreed to open the Qolma pass continuously, instead of the previous 15 days a month.
-It is still closed on Sunday, and perhaps on Saturday too.
-Prepare adequately: it gets very cold there!
-Expect snowfall until May.
-The Chinese border opens weekdays at 11 or 12am.
-(GMT+8), soon afterwards to be closed at lunch time for at least 1 hour, and to be closed in the evening around 5pm depending on traffic.
-Closed on weekends.
+The Chinese border opens weekdays at 11am (Beijing time GMT+8), soon afterwards to be closed at 1pm for at least 1 hour.
+In the evening the border closes around 5pm depending on traffic.
+Not open on Saturday and Sunday.

 Is it closed in winter?
 Some say yes, others say it is open year-round weather permitting.
 We don’t know for sure.
 In any case, travelers have passed in November and in May.